-d) Salaried employees?
+d.
+Salaried employees?

-The ordinance covers salaried employees who are eligible for overtime, but it does not cover overtime-exempt salaried employees, such as an employee in a bona fide executive, administrative, professional or outside sales position.
+The ordinance covers salaried employees who are eligible for overtime, but it does not cover overtime-exempt salaried employees, such as an employee in a bona fide, executive administrative, professional or outside sales position.
 For more information, see SMC 12A.28.200.B.

-e) Family members who work for a business?
+e.
+Family members who work for a business?

 Yes.
 The ordinance applies to family members who work for a business, provided those family members qualify as employees as defined by the ordinance.
+See the Washington State Department of Labor and Industries document, "If family members work for you, know your obligations" in English, Spanish, Russian, and Thai.

-f) Employees who are required to live and/or sleep at the place of employment such as home care workers or on-site apartment managers?
+f.
+Employees who are required to live and/or sleep at the place of employment such as home care workers or on-site apartment managers?

-No. The definition of employee excludes "[a]ny individual whose duties require that [the individual] reside or sleep at the place of his or her employment or who otherwise spends a substantial portion of [the individual's] work time subject to call, and not engaged in the performance of active duties."
-Please see the note about the Domestic Workers Ordinance above.
+No, the definition of employee excludes, "Any individual whose duties require that [the individual] reside or sleep at the place of his or her employment or who otherwise spends a substantial portion of [the individual's] work time subject to call, and not engaged in the performance of active duties."